Stop! Before You Quit Anything (Including School), Do This!

 Never give up on something that you can’t go a day without thinking about. — Winston Churchill

 Adult learners are particularly prone to stress and feelings of being overwhelmed.
-As adults we have taken on so many responsibilities it often feels as if we’re being pulled in multiple directions all at once.
-We can become caught-up in an overloaded present and forget to look at the bigger picture of our lives.
+As adults, we have taken on so many responsibilities it often feels as if we’re being pulled in multiple directions all at once.
+We can get caught up in an overloaded present and forget to look at the bigger picture of our lives.
 Worse still, often, to relieve the pressure, we give-up on what we truly want for ourselves believing that we should sacrifice our own fulfillment for the needs of others around us.

-But hold on, are we being virtuous, or short-sighted?
-Are not the ones we care about better-off with us in their lives when we are whole, and accomplished?
-Are we not more fun, interesting, and inspiring to be around when we live the life we are meant to live, which without question necessitates taking the steps along the way that we are meant to take in order to be fully and completely our realized selves?
+Are we being virtuous or short-sighted?
+Are not the ones we care about better off with us in their lives when we are whole and accomplished?
+Are we not more fun, interesting, and inspiring to be around when we live the life we are meant to live, which, without question, necessitates taking the steps along the way that we are meant to take in order to be fully and completely our realized selves?

 Imagine you are seated in a rocking chair late in your life — you’re in your 80s or 90s.
 You’re looking back on the moment you decided to quit college.
-From the perspective of you, at the end of your life, ask yourself the following questions:
+From your perspective at the end of your life, ask yourself the following questions:

 These questions are designed to help you gain clarity in the present.
 In the YouTube presentation, The Rocking Chair Test: Eric Kipp at TEDxKeioSFC, Eric Kipp outlines his process when taking the rocking chair test:

 - Begin With the End in Mind (another way to look at this might be with this question: how do you wish to be remembered?)

 - Put Things in Perspective (another way to look at this might be that your answers to your questions will tell you what’s truly important and a priority to you now and for the future — for example, is being a lifelong learner meaningful to you?)